 The Student Modernization Project is a transformative, five-year initiative aimed at replacing our outdated student system, Banner, with Workday, a modern, mobile-friendly, high-performing solution.
 Alongside this migration, we will implement enhancements to improve the online student experience, streamline operations, and increase efficiency across departments.

-All Workday how-to guides for HR, Finance, Student Employment, Workday Student, and administrators are organized in the Guide Center.
+All Workday how-to guides for HR, Finance, Student Employment, Workday Student, and administrators are organized in the Training Center.
 Visit it as the central hub for step-by-step articles, references, and training videos.

 Our goal is not just to replace our current system but to reimagine the way we support students and faculty.
 The Student Modernization Project will: